-One of the four areas of mission focus for the church is Ministry with the Poor.
+One of the four areas of mission focus for the Methodist Church is Ministry with the Poor.
 In the gospel of Matthew, Chapter 16, we hear the biblical mandate to care for those in need: “Truly, I say to you, as you did it to one of the least of these, you did it to me.”

 United Methodists seek to improve the quality of life and opportunities for all God’s people.
 As John Wesley did, we also seek to change conditions that are unjust, alienating and disempowering.